artefactual/archivematica-docs/admin-manual/installation-setup/installation/installation.rst

 * Ubuntu 16.04 64-bit Server Edition
 * Ubuntu 18.04 64-bit Server Edition
 * CentOS 7 64-bit

-Archivematica |version| is the first release to be tested on Ubuntu 18.04.
-Support for this OS is still considered beta; installation has been tested but production deployments are limited.

 Other Linux distributions should work, but will require customization of these installation instructions.